mmarceau/parking-admin/README.md

 ### 8. Navigate to Admin Users

-1. In the application, click on the **"Users"** tab in the admin interface
+1. In the application, click on the **"Users Portal"** tab in the admin interface

 ### 9. Select a User